 The American Express Platinum Edge Credit Card has long been a favourite of serious points & miles collectors in Australia.
-It has a very reasonable $195 annual fee which is fully offset by the included $200 in annual travel credit.
+It has a very reasonable $195 annual fee which is fully offset by the included $200 in annual travel credit (read full review).

-The main attraction of the card though is it’s bonus points earning power at major supermarkets and petrol stations Australia wide.
+The longer term attraction of this card though, lie in it’s bonus points earning power at major supermarkets and petrol stations Australia wide.
 With this card you earn :

 The card earns Membership Rewards Points which you can transfer to any of the 9 American Express Airline partners in the ratio of 2:1 (2 Amex points = 1 airline point).
 Put differently, every dollar spent at places such as Coles, Woolworths and IGA earns you 1.5 airline points, which is a pretty solid return in my book.

 Redeem Membership Rewards Points to fly Singapore Airlines Business Class